akashacms/akashacms-website/documents/configuration/ab-plugins.html.md

 The `assets` and `layout` directories are less typically used.
 The first, of course, contains static files like images, while the second contains page layouts.

-The `index.js` module will, of course, contain the `config` function and the `package.json` file is necessary to ensure it's recognized by both Node and npm as a module.
+The `index.js` module will, of course, contain the `config` function and the `package.json` file is necessary to be recognized by both Node and npm as a module.

 Typically the `config` function will have this structure: